brandonweiss/charge/README.md

 Then run it with `npm start` or `yarn start`.

-#### Live reloading
+#### Live-reloading

-Charge uses the popular [Browsersync][browsersync] library to handle live reloading.
+Charge uses the popular [Browsersync][browsersync] library to handle live-reloading.
 Unfortunately, the documentation is not particularly clear about the details of how live-reloading works or what to expect.
 Here’s how I think it works:

 If a stylesheet changes it will be live-reloaded.
 That is, it will be injected into the page without a full-page refresh.
 If an image changes it will also be live-reloaded.